 As part of this program, we developed an Additional Dwelling Unit Toolkit.
 The toolkit is a guide for homeowners who would like to build their own unit.
-We walk homeowners through the permitting, design, financing, and construction processes.
+We walk homeowners through the:

 We also plan to offer limited financial support to homeowners looking to build an Additional Dwelling Unit.
-A zero-interest, deferred equity loan up to $30,000 will be available for eligible homeowners through the Boston Home Center's Additional Dwelling Unit Loan Program.
+A zero-interest, deferred equity loan up to $30,000 will be available for eligible homeowners.
+The loan is through the Boston Home Center's Additional Dwelling Unit Loan Program.

 Results and lessons learned